MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/apply-retention-labels-automatically.md

 > [!NOTE]
 > Although SharePoint managed properties support aliases, don't use these when you configure your retention labels.
 Always specify the actual name of the managed property, for example, "RefinableString01".

-Examples queries:
+Examples queries for Exchange:

-- Exchange
 - `subject:"Quarterly Financials"`

 - `recipients:garthf<!--nolink-->@contoso.com`

-- SharePoint and OneDrive
+Example queries for SharePoint and OneDrive:

 - `contenttype:contract`

 - `site:https<!--nolink-->://contoso.sharepoint.com/sites/teams/procurement AND contenttype:contract`

 #### Auto-apply labels to content by using trainable classifiers